inpefess/gym-saturation/README.rst

 Or have a look at the basic `tutorial <https://gym-saturation.readthedocs.io/en/latest/auto_examples/plot_age_agent.html>`__.

-For a bit more comprehensive experiments, please navigate the documentation `page <https://gym-saturation.readthedocs.io/en/latest/tutorials/experiments.html>`__.
+For a bit more comprehensive experiments, please see `this project <https://github.com/inpefess/ray-prover>`__.

 More Documentation
 ==================